SafouaneM/css-to-the-rescue-2223/README.md

 ## Research

 - [x] Research how I can change my png's to svg cutouts and fill them with for example a blackbackground
-- [] Research how I can make those svg cutouts animte in a "breathing" matter
+- [x] Research how I can make those svg cutouts animte in a "breathing" matter
 - [] Research how I can make all these cutouts clickable, and make them do something for example opening a modal or changing a value (for testing purposes let them change the background color of the page fe)
 - [] Research how I can spawn and animate patterns and shapes when something is clicked

 ## SVG'S
-- [] I have ~5 png's that are now svg cutouts filled with a background color of my liking
+- [x] I have ~5 png's that are now svg cutouts filled with a background color of my liking
-- [] I have animated those svg's in a "breathing" matter

 ## Events
-- [] I can click on a cutout and it does something with the page
+- [x] I can click on a checkbox and it does something with the page it changes the color of the firework
-- [] I can click on a cutout and it opens a modal or changes a value

 ## Shapes and patterns
 - [] I can make a simple turtle pattern with CSS